 \subsection{PulseDL-II: Accelerator Architecture}

 Another important improvement is the accelerator architecture itself.
 The updated digital design of the \emph{PulseDL-II} accelerator is shown in \figurename~\ref{fig:accelerator-arch}.
 A new hierarchical level, the arithmetic unit (AU), is added into the topology.
 There are three hierarchical levels in total: AU, PE and NN (neural network), as shown in the middle of the bottom in this figure.
 In essence, PE plays a role which is more self-contained and can be regarded as a miniature \emph{PulseDL} accelerator.
-Accordingly, AU takes the responsibility of multiply-and-accumulate (MAC) at a more fine-grained level than the original PE in \emph{PulseDL}.
+Accordingly, AU takes the responsibility of multiply-and-accumulate (MAC) at a more fine-grained level than the original PE in \emph{PulseDL}: instead of performing MACs with a macro PE array and post-processing the results by macro adder tree structures with lumped control logic, \emph{PulseDL-II} distributes MACs into AUs in each PE, and uses micro adder tree structures and dedicated control logic.
 By these functional adjustments, both efficiency and flexibility have been improved, and the software mapping scheme fits better into the hardware, which in turn reduces power and area.

-A template-based methodology is adopted to design logic elements and to make elements in each level adjustable.
+A \emph{template-based methodology} is adopted to design logic elements and to make elements in each level adjustable.
 Compared with other methods, such as high level synthesis, this methodology allows designers to perform cycle-accurate optimization and fine control of data interfaces, at the expense of more expertise and manpower.
 In the example design referred in the following sections, we use 4 AUs in each PE, and 15 PEs in each NN.
 The transactions are assumed to be directed to a single NN device.

-For quantization compatible with TensorFlow or other deep learning frameworks, a functional block of rescale \& bit-shift \cite{8578384} is integrated after temporary results are generated by bias \& activation.
+For quantization compatible with TensorFlow or other deep learning frameworks, a functional block of rescale \& bit-shift~\cite{8578384} is integrated after temporary results are generated by bias \& activation (which solves the \textbf{issue (ii)}).
 Rescale \& bit-shift is a procedure to adjust the scale of the output feature map so that the full quantization bits can be effectively utilized.
 It serves the purpose in a way friendly to integer-only digital logic.
 The actual quantization bits used in the inference will determine the loss of accuracy by quantization.